serokell/blog-posts/Alex and Happy Part 2/article.md

                        EVar _ "f"          EVar _ "x"
 ```

-So that Happy could generate the parser, we need to provide a formal grammar in terms of terminals, non-terminals, and production rules.
+So that Happy could generate the parser, we need to provide a grammar in terms of terminals, non-terminals, and production rules.

 The terminals are going to be the tokens that were produced by Alex, and they will correspond to the leaves of the abstract syntax tree (`EInt`, `Times`, and `EVar` in the example above).